andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Implement API & tests for it
 - Development of some CI pipeline parts
-- Painful usage of proprietary tools on VM environment

 #### 2019-Nov - 2020-Aug (10 months)